 Diagnostic ultrasound

-Sonar is not the best tool for investigation with sacroiliitis.
+Sonar is not the best tool for investigation with lumbar radiculopathy.
 Diagnostic ultrasound shows the presence of a muscle tear (muscle strains), inflammation, swelling or simply increased contraction of a muscle (muscle spasms).

 If you need an ultrasound, your physiotherapist will refer you.